-Paradise Little League celebrated its 63rd season in 2015, continuing a program which started modestly in 1953 with four Major Division teams and which now boasts a total of 44 teams within PLL.
+Paradise Little League celebrated its 66th season in 2018, continuing a program which started modestly in 1953 with four Major Division teams and which now boasts more than 40 teams within PLL.

 While Little League itself was born in 1939, it did not gain a foothold in this area until 1952 when County Sheriff Larry Gillick began fulfilling an earlier campaign promise that “if elected, I promise to put a baseball glove on the hand of every boy in the county before my first term expires.”